Raspberry Chocolate Cake with Marshmallow Dripping + Cookbook Giveway!

 Wait at least 5-7 minutes and when the lava starts to solidify again pour over the layered cake with the help of a spatula.
 Let the dripping cool completely before decorating the cake.

 If you‘d rather prefer a normal dripping, just melt 100gr raw chocolate, or low sugar chocolate, in a bain-marie with a tablespoon of plant milk and a small pinch of salt.
 Heat on a medium flame until it melts, but don’t let the water boil.

 Once ready take off the stove and wait a few minutes until the chocolate has reached a honey-like thickness ( so is not water-like liquid, otherwise will just run down from your cake onto the stand) and with the help of a spatula create a nice dripping slowly pouring the chocolate over the cake and delicately pushing it with the spatula down the sides (I like mine to be on one side only)

 I have done my decoration with marshmallows arranged casually for a child-like feeling, raspberries and leftover frosting in swirls.

 To participate to the cookbook giveway and win a copy of the amazing -“Naturally Sweet Vegan Treat” By Marisa Alvarsson- please comment below this post, telling me what’s the recipe that you’d like to see the most in a dessert cookbook.
-The winner will be annunced the 15th November 2018.
-All the comments after this date will not be considered for the competition, but I will still answer :) and help you with the recipe too if needed.
+The contest ends 15th November 2018 at midninght (GMT).
+The winner will be annunced the following week.
+All the comments after the 15th will not be considered for the competition, but I will still answer :) and help you with the recipe too if needed.